entt-dev/FSM/README.md

 ### Release Benchmarks

-* Around 3ms for 10,000 agent test-case on 8-core machine when running parallel states
+* Around 777us for 10,000 agent test-case on 8-core machine when running OMP_NUM_THREADS=1 agents
-* Around 4ms for 10,000 agent test-case on 8-core machine when running parallel tests
+* Around 537us for 10,000 agent test-case on 8-core machine when running OMP_NUM_THREADS=1 states

-* Around 5ms for 10,000 agent test-case on 8-core machine when running parallel agents with some slower registry indirection going on.
+So yes, maybe like 30% speed-up on read-heavy operations when running by grouped states vs. switch case on every agent.
+I suppose this is a good thing when considering that much of the FSM is inspecting other data and not necessarily writing.

 Note: I still think it's too slow for how trivial the transition tests are.

 ### Thread safety